d1618033/python-redfish-utility/docs/slate/source/includes/_ilocommands.md

 ### Factorydefaults command

-<aside class="warning">This command will wipe all iLO user setting data and reset iLO.
+<aside class="warning">This command will erase all iLO user setting data and reset iLO.
 Default credentials are required to access iLO after a factory reset.</aside>

 > Factorydefaults example commands: